NordicSemiconductor/IOS-nRF-Mesh-Library/Documentation/GETTING_STARTED.md

 ### GATT Bearers

 To make the most common use case (working with GATT Proxy Bearer) easier, the library contains a default implementation for the GATT Proxy and GATT Provisioning bearers, which handle the Proxy protocol.
-Use `GattBearer` and `PBGattBearer` respectivly.
+Use `GattBearer` and `PBGattBearer` respectively.
 Set the manager as bearer's `dataDelegate` and the bearer object as manager's `transmitter`.

 ```swift
 let bearer = GattBearer(target: scannedPeripheral)